DragonsBane80/stl2gif/README.md

-takes a 3d model in stl and renders a quick isometric animation about two axes then does a crazy undo thing and loops all nice
+Takes a 3d model in STL and renders a quick isometric animation about two axes then does a crazy undo thing and loops all nice

-just run, select .stl file and boom
+To run headless, you need something akin to osmesa installed (sudo apt-get install libosmesa6-dev).

+Command: python3 stl2gif.py -i <stl file>

 WARNING: THIS AUTO INSTALLS A FEW LIBRARIES SO IF YOU HAVE IMPORTANT DIFFERENT VERSIONS OF THESE LIBRARIES FOR OTHER PYTHON SCRIPTS CHECK BEFORE RUNNING